WuTech256/Algorithm-and-Data-Structure/README.md

 - 1926 Nearest Exit from Entrance in Maze
 - 1559 Detect Cycles in 2D Grid
 -
-# Graph/Shortest paths
+  ## Shortest paths
-  ## Dijkstra’s algorithm
+    ### Dijkstra’s algorithm
     - 1976 Number of Ways to Arrive at Destination

-# Graph/Spanning Tree
+  ## Spanning Tree
-  ## Union-find Structure
+    ### Union-find Structure
     - 2658 Maximum Number of Fish in a Grid
     - 3108 Minimum Cost Walk in Weighted Graph
     - 2685 Count the Number of Complete Components
     - 3493 Properties Graph

-# Graph/Directed Graphs/Topological sorting
+  ## Directed Graphs
+    ### Topological sorting
     - 2115 Find All Possible Recipes from Given Supplies

 # Bit Manipulation:
 - Counter Game (Hackerank)